 The warning will contain a link to our support article detailing all potential validation warnings, a copy of which can also be found here.
 Once all warnings have been fixed, you can refresh the data in the event by clicking on Actions > Refresh Data.
 You will only be able to proceed to lodging the event once all validations have been cleared.

 - Enter Reportable Fringe Benefits Amounts: This is only required if you have employees with reportable FBT amounts that need to be entered.
-You can enter the amount manually for each employee by clicking on the edit (pencil) icon to open the field, enter the grossed up amount and then click on the save (green tick) icon.
+You can enter the amount manually for each employee by clicking on the Actions > Enter RFB amounts, entering the grossed up amount and then click on the Save button.

 Please take note of the following: